How one design company keeps creativity flowing in the hybrid work era

 Mortensen is especially eager to provide his broader team with personal collaboration devices after he experienced their power firsthand while working fully remotely during the pandemic.

 “It was quite interesting.
-A few of us that did have Webex devices at home were much less tired,” Mortensen said.
+A few of us that did have Cisco devices at home were much less tired,” Mortensen said.

-And in the office, Mortensen’s current device of choice is the Webex Desk Pro.
+And in the office, Mortensen’s current device of choice is the Cisco Desk Pro.
 “I love it.
 I use that as my second screen and as a collaboration device throughout the day.”